osxfuse/osxfuse/README.md

 **Note:**

-* On Mac OS X 10.6 Xcode versions 4.0, 4.1, and 4.2 are not supported due to a bug in the Xcode's linker.
+* On Mac OS X 10.6 Xcode versions 4.0, 4.1, and 4.2 are not supported due to a bug in Xcode's linker.
 Use Xcode 3.2.6 to build FUSE for OS X. See ["Fun with weak dynamic linking"](http://glandium.org/blog/?p=2764) for more details.

 * Xcode 4.3 and newer versions do not include autotools and libtool, that are needed to build `libosxfuse`.
 Install MacPorts and run the following command in Terminal to install the required tools: